sailfishos-chum/main/Maintainer.md

 - no binary blobs, such as precompiled libraries, applications or other executable files, are part of the package submission.
   Bundled databases or similar are allowed.

-- the package does not conflict with (e.g., replace) any package from Jolla's repositories for Sailfish&nbsp;OS.
+- the package does not conflict with (e.g. replace) any package from Jolla's repositories for Sailfish&nbsp;OS.

 After these checks have been successful, …